 Silicone bowls and plates are one of the most important pieces of toddler camping gear that you’ll need to carry.
 Baby-safe dinnerware like these are not only easy to clean, but also perfect for little hands to use.

-When shopping for camping plates and bowls for your toddler, make sure to opt for 100% food-grade and BPA-free materials.
+When shopping for camping plates and bowls for your toddler, I recommend you look for 100% food-grade and BPA-free materials.
 This toddler camping gear is so valuable, you’ll want to bring them on every family camping adventure.

 Along with silicone plates and bowls, be sure to pack high-quality “chewtensils” that your toddler can use.
 Packing travel sippy cups and food warmers for camping is also an amazing idea that will save you a lot of hassle.
 They’ll help you keep a check on whether your child is sufficiently hydrated, and allow you to serve them quality home cooking, even at the campsite.